-Create virtualenv for the project.
+Create a virtual environment for the project.
 This can be inside the project directory, but cannot be under version control:

-Next step will be to install/upgrade dependencies from requirements.txt file:
+The next step will be to install/upgrade dependencies from the pyproject.toml file:

 Run tests to check your configuration:

-You should have a log with success status:
+You should have a log with the following success status:

 Some simple demos of how to integrate xhtml2pdf into a Python program may be found here: test/simple.py

-Two different test suites are available to assert xhtml2pdf works reliably:
+Two different test suites are available to assert that xhtml2pdf works reliably:

 Unit tests.
-The unit testing framework is currently minimal, but is being improved on a daily basis (contributions welcome).
+The unit testing framework is currently minimal, but is being improved on a regular basis (contributions welcome).
 They should run in the expected way for Python’s unittest module, i.e.:

 Functional tests.
-Thanks to mawe42’s super cool work, a full functional test suite lives in testrender/.
+Thanks to mawe42’s super cool work, a full functional test suite is available at testrender/.